Jesús Murillo Karam

 In August 2022 Murillo Karam was arrested over multiple charges (torture, forced disappearances, and offences against the administration of justice) related to the 2014 Iguala mass kidnapping during his tenure as attorney general.
+The case against Murillo Karam was later suspended by a judge who "openly admonished the new prosecutors for shoddy work".
+On 13 April 2024 he was released from incarceration and placed under house arrest at his home in Mexico City.